More breast care nurses as diagnosis numbers continue to rise

 New statistics forecast an extra 10 women will be diagnosed with breast cancer every day in Australia in 2020.

 The Australian Institute of Health and Welfare and Cancer Australia report, Breast cancer in Australia: an overview, has revealed 37 Australian women are now diagnosed with the disease every day but that figure is expected to jump to 47 women diagnosed daily in eight years’ time.

 The report predicts the number of women diagnosed with the disease will rise due to the ageing population with about 17,200 new breast cancers expected to be diagnosed in 2020.

-The statistics come as the McGrath Foundation continues to work towards its target of introducing 150 breast care nurses to support families experiencing breast cancer across Australia.
+introducing 150 breast care nurses to support families experiencing breast cancer across Australia.

 McGrath Foundation ambassador and director Tracy Bevan said there are now 77 McGrath breast care nurses across Australia, and based on current breast cancer statistics, the foundation aims to reach its target of 150 to ensure every family going through breast cancer has access to a breast care nurse.